euxx/seamless-agent/README.antigravity.md

 ## Usage

-Once installed, the `ask_user` tool is automatically available to GitHub Copilot Chat.
+Once installed, the `ask_user` tool is automatically available to your Agent.

 ### Automatic Usage